pydantic/logfire/docs/integrations/llms/anthropic.md

 </figure>

 # Amazon Bedrock
-You can also run inference on AWS with Amazon Bedrock using the `AmazonBedrock` and `AsyncAmazonBedrock` clients.
+You can also log Anthropic LLM calls to Amazon Bedrock using the `AmazonBedrock` and `AsyncAmazonBedrock` clients.

 ```
 import anthropic